All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence in South Asian and Asian Populations

-While the major STEP trials had limited South Asian representation, several studies provide relevant data:
+While the major STEP trials had limited South Asian representation, several studies provide relevant data: For a complete cost breakdown, see our compare semaglutide prices.

 STEP 6 (East Asian Population)

 Japanese participants on semaglutide 2.4 mg lost 13.2% of body weight over 68 weeks, starting from lower baseline BMIs than Western trials.
-This suggests that Asian populations respond robustly to Wegovy even at lower starting weights.
+This suggests that Asian populations respond strongly to Wegovy even at lower starting weights.

 Real-World Data from India